jcouyang/functional-javascript/en/functor_&_monad/monad.md

 either(dead, stillAlive, landLeft(2, [0,0]))
 ```

 All right, we are getting closer.
-But now there is only time bird's landing, how can we represent multiple times?
+But now there is only one bird landing, how can we represent multiple times?
 The answer is we need implement >>=, bind method of Either.
 If you remember our implementation of Functor, it looks similiar:

 ```js
 var Monad = function(type, defs) {